llamasearchai/OpenPerturbation/DEPLOYMENT_SUMMARY.md

 The OpenPerturbation FastAPI server has been completely refactored and is now production-ready with:

-- ✅ Full type safety and Pydantic v2 compatibility
+- Full type safety and Pydantic v2 compatibility
-- ✅ Comprehensive error handling and graceful degradation
+- Comprehensive error handling and graceful degradation
-- ✅ Production-ready middleware and security features
+- Production-ready middleware and security features
-- ✅ Extensive API documentation and testing
+- Extensive API documentation and testing
-- ✅ Flexible deployment options with dependency management
+- SUCCESS: Flexible deployment options with dependency management

 The server can now be deployed with confidence in production environments and will scale effectively for perturbation biology analysis workloads.